leeatkinson/CloudFormationPreProcessor/README.md

     mappings/
     resources/
 ```
-3) Currently, we only provide support for AMI mappings.
+3) (Currently, the pre-processor only supports AMI mappings.)
 Inside the mappings folder, create a JSON file with the same name as the mapping in the template and a '.json' extension.
-The format for an AMI mapping is:
+The JSON for an AMI mapping is:

 ```json
 {